 The investment activities of one or more of the Adviser's affiliates, including other subsidiaries of the Adviser's parent company, Invesco Ltd., for their proprietary accounts and for client accounts also may adversely impact the Fund's ability to track its Underlying Index.
 For example, in regulated industries, certain emerging or international markets and under corporate and regulatory ownership definitions, there may be limits on the aggregate amount of investment by affiliated investors that may not be exceeded, or that may not be exceeded without the grant of a license or other regulatory or corporate consent, or, if exceeded, may cause the Adviser, the Fund or other client accounts to suffer disadvantages or business restrictions.
-As a result, the Fund may be restricted in its ability to acquire particular securities due to positions held by the Fund and the limited number of institutions that may act as APs, and such APs have no obligation to submit creation or redemption orders.
-Consequently, there is no assurance that APs will establish or maintain an active trading market for the Shares.
-The risk may be heightened to the extent that securities held by the Fund are traded outside a collateralized settlement system.
-In that case, APs may be required to post collateral on certain trades on an agency basis (i.e., on behalf of other market participants), which only a limited number of APs may be able to do.
-In addition, to the extent that APs exit the business or are unable to proceed with creation and/or redemption orders with respect to the Fund and no other AP is able to step forward to create or redeem Creation Units, this may result in a significantly diminished trading market for Shares, and Shares may be more likely to trade at a premium or discount to NAV and to face trading halts and/or delisting.
-Investments in non-U.S. securities, which may have lower trading volumes, may increase this risk.
+As a result, the Fund may be restricted in its ability to acquire particular securities due to positions held by the Fund and the Adviser's affiliates.